getsops/sops/README.rst

 into AWS Secrets Manager as JSON secrets, and files under ``aws-params/*`` into AWS Parameter Store as SecureString parameters.
 For the files that will be published to S3 and GCS, it will decrypt them and re-encrypt them using the ``F69E4901EDBAD2D1753F8C67A64535C4163FB307`` pgp key.
-Files published to Vault will be decrypted and stored as plaintext JSON data.
+Files published to Vault will be decrypted and stored as JSON data encrypted by Vault.
 Files published to AWS Secrets Manager and AWS Parameter Store will be decrypted and stored as JSON data encrypted by AWS KMS.

 You would deploy a file to S3 with a command like: ``sops publish s3/app.yaml``